Getting the Most Out of Puppy Kindergarten

 You’ve got a new puppy and are about to start puppy classes (or are planning ahead for your new pup – even better!).
 You know good puppy classes are an integral part of helping you and your dog invest in a long and harmonious future.
 Congratulations!

-Once you’ve selected a class that meets your needs (see “The Trainer Name Game,” WDJ September 2010, on selecting the right class for you and your dog) and you’ve signed up to ensure your place in class – you are all set, right?
+Once you’ve selected a class that meets your needs (see “How to find the Best Dog Trainer for Your Dog,” for help selecting the right class for you and your dog) and you’ve signed up to ensure your place in class – you are all set, right?
 Wrong!

 Puppy classes aren’t magic.
 Just signing up, paying, and attending aren’t enough.
 You have to train and practice and build your relationship with your puppy.
 It will last a lifetime and the effort you put in now will pay off multifold.
 But keep in mind that the bad habits that you and your puppy develop now will also give you payback many times over!
 So let’s assume you have really committed yourself to rearing a puppy well, and talk about how to get the most out of your puppy classes.